Rallies after school student threatened over Charlie Hebdo tribute

 On Thursday, students and teachers gathered at midday at the Marcellin-Berthelot high school on the outskirts of Paris to show their support for Louis, whose nerves have been shattered by the threats.

-The 17-year-old's mother said she was deeply worried about the mental state of her son, who only sleeps a few hours a night, "won't go out in the street alone" and now carries two tear gas cannisters on him at all times.
+The 17-year-old's mother said she was deeply worried about the mental state of her son, who only sleeps a few hours a night, "won't go out in the street alone" and now carried two tear gas cannisters on him at all times.

 "This has been going on for months," complained history teacher Pascale Morel.
 "We didn't say anything at first while the (police) inquiry was being carried out, but nothing concrete has been done."